Camilo-J/Task-Tracker/README.md

 TaskTracker is a simple task tracking application that allows users to create, update, and delete tasks.
 The application is built using Elixir and mix package.

+The application was built following the roadmap provided by [roadmap.sh](https://roadmap.sh/).
+The roadmap for this project can be found [here](https://roadmap.sh/projects/task-tracker).

 ## Prerequisites
 - Elixir
 - Mix